 Lighter and slightly better quality than the Helvellyn 200 - but not quite as wind resistant.

-A two-person tent with superb interior volume, spacious porches and good eco credentials – but it’s pricey.
+A two-person tent with superb interior volume, spacious porches and good eco credentials – but

 A superb tent notable for its roomy interior and amazing headroom – but it’s expensive.